darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 v_t = \beta_2 v_{t-1} + (1-\beta_2) (\nabla \mathcal{L}(\theta_t))^2
 \theta_{t+1} = \theta_t - \frac{\alpha}{\sqrt{v_t} + \epsilon} m_t$$

+**Intuition**: Adam is like a smart student who adapts their learning strategy based on what they've learned so far.
+It keeps track of both the direction (momentum) and the magnitude (variance) of the gradients, and adjusts the learning rate accordingly.
+It's like having a personal tutor who knows when to go fast (when you're making good progress) and when to slow down (when you're struggling).

 **RMSprop**:
 $$v_t = \rho v_{t-1} + (1-\rho) (\nabla \mathcal{L}(\theta_t))^2
 \theta_{t+1} = \theta_t - \frac{\alpha}{\sqrt{v_t} + \epsilon} \nabla \mathcal{L}(\theta_t)$$

+**Intuition**: RMSprop is like Adam's simpler cousin.
+It adapts the learning rate based on the magnitude of recent gradients, but doesn't use momentum.
+It's like adjusting your walking speed based on how steep the terrain is - steeper gradients (bigger changes needed) get smaller steps, while gentle gradients get larger steps.

 #### 2. Learning Rate Scheduling

 **Exponential Decay**:
 $$\alpha_t = \alpha_0 \cdot \gamma^t$$

+**Intuition**: This is like starting with big steps and gradually making smaller steps as you get closer to the goal.
+It's like learning to drive - you start with large steering adjustments and gradually make finer adjustments as you get better.

 **Cosine Annealing**:
 $$\alpha_t = \alpha_{\min} + \frac{1}{2}(\alpha_{\max} - \alpha_{\min})(1 + \cos(\frac{t}{T}\pi))$$

+**Intuition**: This is like a learning rate that follows a smooth wave pattern - it starts high, gradually decreases, then might increase again.
+It's like a learning strategy that periodically "refreshes" itself to escape local minima.

 ### Evaluation Metrics